Smartling/SmartlingHelp/_v2endpoints/strings/create-strings.md

       type: object
       description_markdown:
         Total number of strings captured as a result of the request.
+    - title: processUid
+      type: string
+      description_markdown: |
+        If the request takes longer than 60 seconds to process, a 202 response will be returned, indicating the request has not failed, but is not yet complete.
+Use the `processUid` value to check the status of the request using the [Check Create String Status](/developers/apii/v2/strings/check-create-strings-status/) request.
     - title: items
       type: object
       description_markdown: